Ian McLoughlin: Ipswich Town

-After impressing coaches on a trial at the start of 2009, McLoughlin signed a one-year contract in the February 2009.
+After impressing coaches on a trial at the start of 2009, McLoughlin signed a one-year contract with Ipswich Town in February.
 Having been in the reserve team for the year, Mcloughlin signed a one-year extension in the summer of 2010.

 Lowestoft Town (loan)

 Mcloughlin signed a 28-day loan deal for Lowestoft Town at the end of October 2010, due to an injury to their first team choice goalkeeper.
-McLoughlin made his debut for Lowestoft Town against Chippenham Town in an FA Trophy tie.
-In that game he failed to keep a clean sheet, the game ending in a 1–1 tie.
-The replay was on 2 November where Lowestoft Town won 3–1 to go into the next round.
+He made his debut against Chippenham Town in an FA Trophy tie.
+In that game he failed to keep a clean sheet, the game ending in a 1–1 draw.
+The replay was on 2 November, and Lowestoft Town won 3–1 to go into the next round.

 Stockport County (loan)

-Ian McLoughlin signed for League Two side Stockport County on a month's loan on 25 February 2011, after Stockport County's second choice goalkeeper broke his finger.
+McLoughlin signed for League Two side Stockport County on a month's loan on 25 February 2011, after County's second-choice goalkeeper broke his finger.
 He made his league debut on 1 March 2011, but was unable to keep a clean sheet as Stockport lost 2–1 to Cheltenham.
-However, McLoughlin did enough in that game to be handed his second league appearance the following weekend against Oxford United.
+However, he did enough in that game to be handed his second league appearance the following weekend against Oxford United.
 He was still unable to prevent the opposition from scoring, but another solid performance helped Stockport to a 2–1 victory – only their second of 2011.

 On 12 March 2011, McLoughlin kept the first professional clean sheet of his career, as he helped his bottom-of-the-league side to a creditable 0–0 draw at home to Burton Albion.
-A second shut-out looked to be on the cards a week later, as the young goalkeeper put in a fine display against Aldershot.
+A second shut-out looked to be on the cards a week later, as the young goalkeeper put in a fine display against Aldershot Town.
 However, a 94th-minute goal by Damian Spencer sent Stockport to yet another defeat.

 County's poor league position was no reflection on the form of McLoughlin, though.
-He was putting in a consistent run of good performances, and in so-doing was keeping the experienced former Hull City and England 'C' keeper, Matt Glennon out of the side.
-On 24 March 2011, with McLoughlin's short-term loan deal due to expire, Ipswich manager Paul Jewell allowed the keeper to stay with the Hatters until the end of the season, by extending his loan deal.
+He was putting in a consistent run of good performances, and in so doing was keeping the experienced former Hull City and England 'C' keeper, Matt Glennon, out of the side.
+On 24 March, with McLoughlin's short-term loan deal due to expire, Ipswich manager Paul Jewell allowed him to stay with Stockport until the end of the season, by extending his loan deal.

 During McLoughlin's time with Stockport, he discovered that he would be released at the end of the season by his parent club, Ipswich, along with academy scholars Rory McKeown and Josh Meekings.
 Town manager, Paul Jewell said: